sincospi/efood-split-the-bill/README.md

 # Split the bill (for Efood)

 A react webapp for splitting the bill for e-food orders.
+[Check it out here](https://e-food-split-the-bill.netlify.com/).

 ## Installation